lukasbelka/ri/README.md

 <h1 align="center"> Open-Reinsurance-Database </h1>

 This repository is an open source project called <ins>**open-reinsurance-database**</ins>.
-Everybody who is interested can contribute to it and/ or use the data under the stated license.
+Every interested person is invited to contribute and everybody can use the data under the stated license.
 The main aim is to

  - increase benefit for all due to no costs
  - share effort of data ingestion